JeremyBois/qmk-ptechinos/README.md

     - Ctrl on thumbs
       - Autocompletion (C-space)
       - Common shortcuts thanks to mirrored Ctrl
-    - Shift on pinkies
+    - Shift on right pinky
       - Combinaison with Ctrl is easy
-    - Others on bottom rows to avoid breaking gestures
+    - Shift/Alt using combos to avoid misfire or mod tap making easy to use
-      - WASD
+      - WASD / ZQSD
       - Mouse
       - Arrows
   - Same position on all layers
+    - Small memory overhead
+    - Intuitive

 **Layers:**
   - Layer switching does not use any timer so breeze and take your time (adaptation of [Callum modifiers](https://github.com/callum-oakley/qmk_firmware/tree/master/users/callum) to layers)
   - **One Shot** or **Hold**
     - One Shot = Fast to write a symbol and move on to next key with the hand activating the layer
-    - Hold = Fast to write multiple symbol like when editing markdown ^^
+    - Hold = Fast to write multiple symbol in a row: `::` (Cpp), `###` (markdown), ...
   - **Move To** or **Hold**
     - Move To = Vim like navigation layer, scrolling is a breeze
     - Hold = Fast small movements (move cursor, select words, ...)